tanshinjie/Database-BigDataSystem_Betterread/README.md

 Execute `python3 hadoop_setup.py` to setup the hadoop cluster.
 The estimated time for the setup is around 10 - 15 minutes.
+At the end of this setup, a updated config file named `hadoop_config.json` will be generated under `/settings` directory.

 ## Data Ingestion

 ##### MongoDB

 Execute `python3 mongo_ingest.py`.
-The script will prompt for private IP address of the MongoDB.
+The script will consult `production_config.json` for private IP address of the MongoDB.
 At the end of the script, the metadata of books will be stored and distributed into the hadoop cluster.

 Execute `python3 mysql_ingest.py`.
-The script will prompt for private IP address of the MySQL.
+The script will consult `production_config.json` for private IP address of the MySQL.
 At the end of the script, the metadata of reviews will be stored and distributed into the hadoop cluster.

 ## Scaling Hadoop

 ### Commissioning

 To add new datanode, execute `python3 hadoop_scale_up.py` .
-The script will consult additional parameters such as **scale factor**, **namenode_public_ip** from `post_config.json` to determine the number of new datanode to be added and the namenode ip address.
+The script will consult additional parameters such as **scale factor**, **namenode_public_ip** from `hadoop_config.json` to determine the number of new datanode to be added and the namenode ip address.
 New EC2 instances will be created according to the configuration and key specified in the
-`post_config.json` .
+`hadoop_config.json` .

 ### Decommissioning

-To remove existing datanode, first includes the hostsname of the datanode in the **excludes** list under `post_config.json`.
+To remove existing datanode, first includes the hostsname of the datanode in the **excludes** list under `hadoop_config.json`.
 Then, execute `hadoop_scale_down.py`.
 The script will automatically decommission the datanode by their hostnames, the instance teardown is optional.
+Kindly uncomment the respective teardown function call if teardown is intended.

 ## Features